switz/driver/README.md

 }
 ```

 And in many ways you'd be right.
 But as your logic and code grows, you'll end up going from simple boolean flags to a mishmash of logic.
 What happens when we add a third, or fourth state, and more derived values?
-You can quickly go from 2 possible state values to perhaps 12, 24, more, and more.
+You can quickly go from 2 possible state values to perhaps 12, 24, or many many more.

 Here's a more complex example with 4 states and 3 derived values.
 Can you see how giving our state some rigidity could reduce logic bugs?